-This site automatically formats papers (cover page, works cited, etc) and no acccount is required.
+This site automatically formats papers (cover page, works cited, etc) and no account is required.

 This tool allows the user to get the definition and part of speech for any word on a website.
 It is a great way for students to identify ACT/ SAT vocabulary words.

 Triventy is a free collaborative classroom survey tool.
-It reminds me a lot of Kahoot!
+It reminds me of Kahoot!
 It’s as easy as creating your questions, inviting students to join, and starting the quiz.